-DUPLICATE SYMBOL

-You attempted to define a numeric or breakpoint variable name that was already defined.
+DUPLICATE SYMBOL You attempted to define a numeric or breakpoint variable name that was already defined.

-Message Description INVALID TASK STATE The Nucleus-maintained task descriptor contains inconsistent information.
+Message Description EXECUTION BREAKPOINT ALREADY DEFINED You attempted to define (or redefine) an execution breakpoint at an address which already specifies an execution breakpoint.
+This breakpoint may have been set up by the Debugger or by the iSBC 957B Monitor and must be deleted before a new one can use this location.
+INTERRUPT TASK NOT ON BREAKPOINT LIST You attempted to make an interrupt task the current breakpoint task without first suspending that interrupt task.
+An interrupt task can only be made the current breakpoint task by first incurring a breakpoint.
+INVALID TASK STATE The Nucleus-maintained task descriptor contains inconsistent information.
 You have probably overwritten this area of memory.
 It is unlikely that the task can continue to run.
 INVALID TOKEN You specified a token for a different kind of object than that required by the command.
 ITEM NOT FOUND You tried to delete or change a nonexistent numeric variable.
 NO BREAKPOINT TASK You entered the R or N command without first establishing a breakpoint task.
 SYNTAX ERROR The command is syntactically incorrect.
 TASK NOT ON BREAKPOINT LIST You tried to remove a task from the breakpoint list with the G command when the task was not on the list.
 TASK NOT SUSPENDABLE.
 WILL BE BROKEN WHEN SUSPENDABLE You entered the BT command to estab- lish a breakpoint task, but the Debugger could not suspend the task in its current state (for example, the task currently has access to a region).
 The Debugger will suspend the task when it becomes possible to do this.
 UNDEFINED SYMBOL The Debugger was unable to find the specified symbol in the local symbol table, the object directory of the breakpoint task's job, or the root object directory.

-UNKNOWN BREAKPOINT iSBC861 NOT CONFIGURED The Debugger encountered a breakpoint for which it had no record.
-It tried to pass the breakpoint to the iSBC 957A monitor but could not because the iSBC 957A package is not included in your system.
+UNKNOWN BREAKPOINT iAPX 86, 88 MONITOR NOT CONFIGURED The Debugger encountered a breakpoint for which it had no record.
+It tried to pass the breakpoint to the Monitor but could not because the Monitor is not included in your system.